Quality Assurance

-Forensic Science Quality Statement
+Forensic Science Quality Objectives

-To achieve and maintain accreditation under the international standard “General Requirements for the Competence of Testing and Calibration Laboratories” (ISO/IEC 17025:2017).
-Abiding by forensic science accrediting body's supplemental requirements. and all other statutory, regulatory standards required to provide forensic services.
-To use and support sound standards and guidelines of the Organization of Scientific Area Committees (OSAC) registry.
+• To achieve and maintain accreditation under the international standard “General Requirements for the Competence of Testing and Calibration Laboratories" (ISO/IEC 17025:2017 ).

 Quality Support Goals